 It is also considered of great importance to inventory existing resources and the system of property ownership.
-The Decreto-Lei no. 224/2007, of 31 May, which creates the i) Promotion of investment forest (afforestation, reconversion and upgrading of forest stands);
+The Decreto-Lei no. 224/2007, of 31 May, which creates the

 National System for Operation and Management of Cadastral Information, coordinated by the Portuguese Geographic Institute, intends to make possible the existence of real estate cadastre in Portugal, as an exhaustive set of data, methodical and updated, that characterizes and identifies the properties in the national territory.